AkashNeil/diary/README.md

 #### Notes:
 * Use 'pwd()' instead of 'pwd' in the mongo shell.
+* Sharding in MongoDB is a method for distributing data across multiple machines.
 * Create a script in a folder for e.g. 'hello.sh' then call it in the shell using the command 'load('hello.sh')'.
 * A document must have an \_id field.
 The id cannot be an array.
 * The maximum document size is currently 16MB.
 However this might change in the future.